Steps to Sell a Car That Is Still Financed Successfully

 1. Review Financing Agreement: Take a close look at your financing agreement to identify the remaining balance, interest rates, and any penalties for early repayment.
 As of 2026, average interest rates in New Zealand range from 9.95% to 29.95% p.a., depending on your credit profile.
 Understanding these rates is vital, as personal loans can often be more affordable and flexible than dealer funding options.

 2. Get Payoff Amount: Reach out to your lender to get a payoff amount, which is the total sum needed to settle your debt.
 This figure is crucial for determining your financial obligations when figuring out your sale options.
-Lenders, like those offered by Nectar Money, can provide funds quickly, which can be beneficial if you need to settle your debt promptly.
+Lenders, like those offered by Nectar Money, can provide approved funds quickly, which can be beneficial if you need to settle your debt promptly.

 3. Determine Ownership: Check whether you hold the title to the car or if the lender retains it until the debt is fully paid off.
 This distinction will influence how you can transfer ownership to the buyer.